Dunwoody’s High Street gains new development partner, says construction to begin next year

 The city also requested a westbound right turn lane on Hammond Drive.

+GID had also submitted the High Street site to the state to be considered as part of Atlanta’s Amazon second headquarters bid, but Amazon announced Nov.
+13 it was splitting its new headquarters between New York and northern Virginia.

-DeKalb County approved the High Street development in 2007, a year before Dunwoody became a city.
+DeKalb County approved the High Street project in 2007, a year before Dunwoody became a city.